victordfmsc/culinai/replit.md

 -   **Daily Streaks**: Tracks consecutive daily usage, offering bonus points at milestones (7 and 30 days).
 -   **Profile Dashboard**: Displays user avatar (animated based on level), progress to the next level, key statistics, and achievement showcases.
 ProfileComponent uses reactive signals to update in real-time when user data changes.
 -   **Real-time Notifications**: Toast notifications appear when earning points, unlocking achievements, leveling up, or reaching streak milestones.
 Notifications are color-coded by type (yellow for points, purple for achievements, green for level-up, orange for streaks), auto-dismiss after 3-4 seconds with manual close option, stack vertically in top-right corner, and feature slide-in animations.
 All notification text is fully localized through TranslationService across all 5 languages (including dynamic point badges displaying "pts" in English/Spanish/French, "Pkt" in German, "pt" in Italian).

+### Interactive Onboarding Experience

+A first-time user onboarding flow introduces the app's core features before the authentication screen.
+The onboarding consists of 4 interactive slides that explain:
+-   **Welcome**: Introduction to Chef AI as an intelligent cooking assistant
+-   **Fridge Management**: How to add ingredients and generate AI-powered recipes instantly
+-   **Planning & Organization**: Weekly meal planning and smart shopping list features
+-   **Gamification**: Achievements, points, levels, and daily streaks system

+The onboarding features smooth slide transitions, progress indicators (dots), navigation buttons (Next/Back), and a persistent Skip button in the top-right corner.
+It appears only on the first visit, with completion state persisted in localStorage via `OnboardingService`.
+All onboarding content is fully translated across all 5 supported languages (en, es, fr, de, it) through the `TranslationService`.

 ## Backend Architecture